-ILRC staff will work with businesses in a variety of ways to make them more accessible and welcoming to persons with disabilities.
+ILRC will work with businesses to make them more accessible and welcoming to people with disabilities.

 - Disability Etiquette Training/Seminars

 ILRC provides assistance to current consumers through our Care Closet Program.

 - Care Closet – ILRC Care Closet provides necessary household items and personal care items based upon availability for referred individuals with disabilities at who meet income guidelines in ILRC’s service area.
 Individuals accessing Care Closet will work with a Specialist on budgeting goals in order to increase their financial independence and work towards no longer needing the Care Closet.

 The CDS Program provides attendant services for individuals with disabilities in their homes.
 CDS is provided under contract with the Missouri Department of Health and Senior Services.
 The CDS Program is for individuals with disabilities who would like to direct their own personal care.
 The program is funded with federal and state monies and has no personal cost to the individual using the service.
 To be eligible individuals must: